cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 The ‘last‘ key can be set to a boolean value equivalent to either true or false.

-If set to true and the current rule does not validate, all following rules for the current field will not be checked.
+If set to true and the current rule does not validate, the current validation error message is then returned and all following rules for the current field will not be checked.

+Practically, one should always use 'last' => true here since there is only one rule to be validated.
+For more relevant usages, see :doc:`#multiple-rules-per-field`

 The default value for ‘last‘ is false.